Li Kenong: Second Sino-Japanese War

 Upon the outbreak of the Second Sino-Japanese War in 1937, Li was appointed head of the Eighth Route Army offices in Shanghai, Nanjing, and Guilin.
+As Director of the Shanghai Office, he held the rank of Major General.
 He also became the CCP Central Committee Yangtze Bureau Secretary, and an assistant to Zhou Enlai.
 After the relationship between the CCP and KMT worsened following the 1941 New Fourth Army Incident, Communist delegations in Nationalist controlled regions were ordered to return to Yan'an.
 Li Kenong faced the difficult task of taking all of the important documents and intelligence gathered back to a Communist base without the documents being confiscated by the Kuomintang secret police.
 Li accomplished this successfully by letting his team ride with a KMT military convoy along the way.
 Li personally rode in the very same car used by the Nationalist army commander, and completed the journey without any losses.
 After his successful return to Yan'an, Li became the deputy director of the CCP Central Department of Social Affairs, under Kang Sheng.
 In 1942 he became the deputy director of the CCP Central Intelligence Department, the staff and leadership of which partially overlapped with those of the SAD.
 One of the primary tasks of Li and his fellow intelligence officers was to do business with local warlords, so that the supplies needed in Communist rear areas, especially medicine, could be obtained.